 Step 1.
-Before fitting the first layer of planking reduce the thickness of the keel in the deadwood area by approximately 1mm on each side- i.e. reduce the keel thickness by about half in the deadwood area.
+Before fitting the first layer of planking reduce the thickness of the keel in the deadwood area by approximately 1mm on each side i.e. reduce the keel thickness by about half in the deadwood area.
 Step 2.
-Once the first layer of planking has been fitted then reduce the thickness of this planking by approximately 1mm on each side as well-fractionally adjusting to meet required thickness.
+Once the first layer of planking has been fitted then reduce the thickness of this planking by approximately 1mm on each side as well - fractionally adjusting to meet required thickness.

 This will then reduce the total thickness of the keel and first layer of planking in the area to be 4mm thick thus meeting the requirement for consistency of thickness.
-This will ensure that when the copper plates are fitted there will be the same thickness between the keel, stern post and rudder.